The 10 Best Summer Cocktails You’ve Never Heard of

 Ask for it at the unfortunately named Betty Ford Bar in Tel Aviv.

-1. Jus de Bissap:
+1. Jus de Bissap

 You probably don’t want to make this one at home, as the complexity level is high and the variety of ingredients makes the work involved intense, so swing by the Awale Bar in Cote d’ Ivoire’s capital, Abidjan, to enjoy this light, summery cocktail made of hibiscus flowers, ginger, vanilla, mint, orange flower water, lemon juice, and pineapple juice.